 Section 17.5 Shift Differential.
-An employee assigned to swing shift shall receive a shift differential of sixty-five cents (\$.65) per hour while assigned.
-An employee assigned to graveyard shall receive a shift differential of eighty-five cents (\$.85) per hour while assigned.
-Shift differential will be applied to all paid leaves with the exception of paid leaves, excluding WPSL, used due to personal injury or illness of the employee or the employee's eligible dependents.
+An employee assigned to swing shift shall receive a shift differential of three and a half percent (3.5%) added to the employee's base pay for all hours worked during the bid period.
+An employee assigned to graveyard shall receive a shift differential of six percent (6%) added to the employee's base pay for all hours worked during the bid period.
+Shift differential will be applied to all paid leaves.